What if awakening.

 Much more recent.

-And he actually became probably the most popular Zen Master that's ever been.
+And he actually became probably the most popular Zen master that there's ever been.

 He used to hold retreats with thousands of people coming.